mikldk/roxytest/README.md

 # roxytest

-Inline tests with roxygen and testthat
+Inline tests with roxygen and testthat.

+See demo package using this at [roxytest-demo](https://github.com/mikldk/roxytest-demo).